Disease Guide ·FLUTD ·2026

 The Recurring Episode Trap

-FLUTD tends to recur.
-After the first episode, some insurers classify all future urinary events as related to the same condition.
-This can mean they share a single deductible (good) or that switching insurers results in all urinary issues being excluded as pre-existing (bad).
+FLUTD recurs frequently.
+After the first episode, some insurers classify all future urinary events as related conditions sharing a deductible.
+Switching insurers may exclude all urinary issues as pre-existing.
 Stay with your original insurer.

 Red flag · Deductible